A city that tried to regulate guns

 Like cities such as Berkeley, Calif., and Takoma Park, Md., it forges its own foreign policy, forming a view of how the world should work that differs at times from the outlook in the more conservative state around it.
 In Colorado, a city’s right to make its own laws and impose its own taxes is called “home rule,” a status Boulder has.

 The side-by-side mix of liberal enclaves and frontier communities that fervently oppose any move to limit gun and ammunition ownership has become a common feature of the American West.
-But it has been this city’s go-it-alone work on gun-control measures that has drawn the most opposition in a state where gun rights are often described as the “third rail” of Colorado politics — a reference to the electrified third rail in a subway system.
+But it has been this city’s go-it-alone work on gun-control measures that has drawn the most opposition in a state where gun rights are often described as the “third rail” of Colorado politics.

 Boulder council members acknowledge that when they passed the assault weapons ban, they knew they were violating state law that “preempts” cities’ regulating gun ownership.
 The council acted after the mass shooting at a high school in Parkland, Fla., in February 2018, when a gunmen used an assault rifle to kill 17 people, most of them students.